 Studies show that differences in income and responsibilities have followed us since childhood, as boys are given more pocket money than girls.
 Upbringing and social prejudice reduce women's self confidence.
 But it's in our interests to raise it.
 The experiences from other countries show that equal pay and women's representation in corporate and political leadership leads to growth in national well being and GDP.

-Donate to organizations that fight for women's wellbeing
+Donate to organisations that fight for women's wellbeing

 Donate once or set up a recurring payment for a cause important to you, and turn it into a 8th of March tradition!
 By the way, it's been proven that donating has a positive effect on your psychological health.

 Organise an informative discussion at work on gender equality!